Camilla-Moller/App-Hand-In/README.md

 The challenge is however, that the process of ordering the garbage collector is complicated and the website is messy as the website has a scattered purpose of: district heating and garbage.

 ### The REUSE App
 As a first priority REUSE should be able to order the garbage collector, in a simple way.
 Moreover customers should be able to take a picture of the items, that are to be collected.
+Furthermore, general information about reuse and sorting should be presented in a nice and user-friendly way.

 If it is possible the idea is to sort of create a Marketplace like Facebooks´ for items that would be thrown away otherwise.
 The pupose is to make it easy for users to get rid of goods/items in the city, but rather than throwing it away, recycling the items.
 Discuss this with teachers :)